dstaulcu/DiskIOMon/README.md

 Description:
 -----------------------------------

-   Monitors disk queue lengths using perfmon counters (inexpensive) until thresholds are exceeded multiple times consecutively.
+   DiskIOMon monitors disk queue lengths using perfmon inexpensive.
+When thresholds are exceeded multiple times consecutively, xperf is invoked to capture and export a window of disk activity.
+The export data is then summarized to processes and files contributing to disk demand.
-   When conditions are met, invoke ETW tracing (relatively expensive) for desired duration and export results.
-   Transforms and summarizes exported data to identify processes and files contributing to highest IO.

 ![alt tag](https://github.com/dstaulcu/DiskIOMon/blob/master/Capture.JPG)